How Blood Clots

 If your blood is clotting too much, doctors may give you:

-• Drugs that block your clotting factors
+• Medicines that block your clotting factors

-Drugs that block your clotting factors are sometimes called "blood thinners."
+Medicines that block your clotting factors are sometimes called "blood thinners."

 Drugs Mentioned In This Article